University: University of Birmingham

 A diverse workload

-Nimmisha’s current work in the personal injury team is diverse: “We do everything within PI and clinical negligence, including serious and catastrophic road traffic accidents, accidents at work, abuse claims, criminal injuries claims, birth injuries, misdiagnosis and negligent surgery.”
+Nimmisha’s current work as a senior associate in the personal injury team is diverse: “We do everything within PI and clinical negligence, including serious and catastrophic road traffic accidents, accidents at work, abuse claims, criminal injuries claims, birth injuries, misdiagnosis and negligent surgery.”
 With a caseload of around 60 matters at any given time, she is clear that those looking to pursue this career path must be organised and able to manage varying deadlines.
 “All lawyers will say that ‘no two cases are the same’,” she comments.
 “But it really is true.
 I am always dealing with different types of injuries and clients with differing and unique circumstances.”

 The litigious nature of the work means that there is a big focus on evidence, and this involves a lot of investigation on Nimmisha’s part.
 “I really enjoy the research aspect of my job,” she explains.
 “It’s about building up a case based on the legal evidence.
 We gather medical records and review them.
 We instruct experts – not just medical experts – but engineers, accountants and employment experts too.
 After the investigation, we will put together a strategy of how we’re going to win the case.”